Importance of Bed Bug Education

-The adult bed bug are easily be seen with the naked eye.
+The adult bed bug is easily seen with the naked eye.
 They are reddish brown in color, and are approximately ¼ inch in length.
 Although they can move swiftly in horizontal and vertical positions, they don’t fly and they don’t jump.

-Regardless of what you have read or unless you have exceptional eyesight or a magnifying glass, bed bug eggs are similar to the size of a poppy seed are not very visible to the human eye.
-The eggs are pearl white, translucent in color and display obvious eyespots of the nymph inside the egg when 5 days or older.
+Unless you have exceptional eyesight or a magnifying glass, bed bug eggs are similar to the size of a poppy seed are not very visible to the human eye.
+The eggs are pearly white, translucent in color and display obvious eyespots of the nymph inside the egg when 5 days or older.

-The youngest stage of life and the most challenging to see is the first instar nymph freshly hatched unless they are moving or have recently fed (bright red when full of blood).
+The youngest stage of life and most challenging to see are the first instar nymph freshly hatched unless they are moving or have recently fed (bright red when full of blood).
 These newly hatched nymphs are translucent pearl whitish in color.